Thinking Sociologically

 You have one core module in the third year – for this, you must choose one of the independent study options (see below).
 You then have to choose four optional modules from the lists above to complete your 120 credits for year three: two for semester one and two for semester two.

-Placement Opportunities
+Placement opportunities

 In your final year, you will have the option of undertaking a work placement.
 This involves working 80 hours at an organisation which seeks to understand or address social issues.
 Whether it's an international charity that helps refugees, a local authority pursuing an initiative to end homelessness and reduce poverty, or a private enterprise working with communities to enhance environmental sustainability - a wide variety of organisations tackle social issues and problems every day.
-Undertaking a work placement in sociology provides you with an opportunity to apply the knowledge you have gained during your studies to real world situations.
+Undertaking a work placement in sociology provides you with an opportunity to apply the knowledge you have gained during your studies to real-world situations.

-Culture, Power and Identity
+Culture, Power and Deviance

 You will become familiar with sociological approaches to the understanding of culture, and the relationship between culture, power and identity.
 You will examine the social and cultural construction of identity and consider the formation of collective and individual identity, as forces of control and opportunity.